Digital Transformation of Refrigeration Equipment Operations – Imperative for Retail Stores

 Artificial Intelligence- and Internet of Things-driven digital transformation is the way forward

 Retailers must adopt solutions that make their equipment smarter, connected and controllable, either by automation or remote control by employees.
 This can solve most cost challenges effectively.
-The way forward for most is to use an integrated solution of hardware (to make refrigeration equipment smarter), an Artificial Intelligence (AI) and Internet of Things (IoT) cloud platform, and a remote service center.
+The way forward for most is to use an integrated solution of hardware - to make refrigeration equipment smarter and connected an Artificial Intelligence (AI) and Internet of Things (IoT) cloud platform and a remote service center.